erickbytes/divbull/divbull.com/content/blog/Tesla-Valuation-Fundamentals-and-Vibes.md

 Tesla is unique company.
 They make electric vehicles, robotics and also have a thriving energy storage business.

-Fundamentals-based investors tend to squeem when they dig into Tesla's financials.
+Fundamentals-based investors get squeamish when they dig into Tesla's financials.
 The valuation of Tesla often struggles to hold up against its actual fundamentals.
 Because of this, a 50% drawdown is not uncommon for the stock.

 My theory of Tesla stock is that you can't look at it this way.
 It is a "story stock", with levers in AI, autonomous driving robotaxis and the transition to renewable energy backing it.
 Tesla trades on vibes and stories.